A look on equations describing pseudospherical surfaces: Introduction

 \begin{example} Consider the choice

 Then \eqref{1.0.3} is equivalent to the sine-Gordon (sG) equation \bb u_{tx}=\sin{u}. \ee \end{example}

-It is worth mentioning that the sG equation was the first PSS equation to be discovered, even before the concept was brought to light.
-This comes from the fact that the sG plays vital a vital role in the context of the geometry of surfaces with constant and negative curvatures \cite[Chapter 1]{rogers}.
+It is worth mentioning that the sG equation had been discovered more than a century before \cite{akns} brought it to light, in a purely geometric context.
+In fact, the sG plays a vital role in the context of the geometry of surfaces with constant and negative Gaussian curvature \cite[Chapter 1]{rogers} and from its solutions it is possible to construct surfaces like those shown in Figure \ref{fig1}.